plomino/PlominoDoc/src/PlominoDoc/features.rst

 ======

 It might be useful to launch the same processing from different places in the application (views action, forms action).
-To avoid duplicate=ing the code, you can implement the code in an *agent*.
+To avoid duplicating the code, you can implement the code in an *agent*.

 Select ``Plomino: agent`` in the **Add item** Plone menu, and enter an